For information on public meetings, forums, symposiums or other activities of interest, we invite you to visit our Public Notices web page.

 The Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) gives individuals the right to ask for access to municipal government information.
 The Act also protects the privacy of an individual's personal information and gives them the right to request their own personal information that may exist in government records.

-Personal health records held by Sunnyside Home, Public Health and Emergency Medical Services are regulated by the Personal Health Information Protection Act.
+Personal health records held by Sunnyside Home, Public Health and Emergency Medical Services are regulated by the Personal Health Information Protection Act (PHIPA).
 This Act has a similar process for requesting access to health records.

 Here at the Region of Waterloo, we make every effort possible to provide appropriate access to our records.
 But, in some cases, we cannot give access to certain records or parts of them, because the Act includes some limited protections for information holdings.
 For example, the Region may be required to protect the rights of another person or organization.